JohnSnowLabs/nlu/docs/en/nlu_for_ocr.md

 pointing to folders or files

 For every path in the input passed to the `predict()` method, nlu will distinguish between two cases:
-1. If the path points to a `file`, nlu will apply OCR transformers to it, if the file type is applicable with the currently loaded OCR pipeline.
+1. If the path points to a `file`, nlu will apply OCR transformers to it, if the file type is processable with the currently loaded OCR pipeline.
-2. If the path points to a `folder`, nlu will recuirsively search for files in the folder and subfolders which have file types wich are applicable with the loaded OCR pipeline.
+2. If the path points to a `folder`, nlu will recursively search for files in the folder and sub-folders which have file types which are applicable with the loaded OCR pipeline.

-NLU checks the file endings to determine wether the OCR models can be applied or not, i.e. `.pdf`, `.img` etc..
+NLU checks the file endings to determine whether the OCR models can be applied or not, i.e. `.pdf`, `.img` etc..
 If your files lack these endings, NLU will not process them.